 Your options will vary, depending on your plan and the choices you’ve made so far.
 We’ll explain them further if you call us.

 There are a few things you should think about before making changes to your payments:

 Depending on your plan and how close you are to taking your benefits, it may not be possible to increase payments to the With-Profits Fund.

-According to Action Fraud, the UK’s fraud and internet crime reporting centre, an estimated £1.2bn is lost to investment scams every year.
+Fraudsters are always out there and constantly changing their tactics.
 So if you’re thinking of reinvesting the money from your plan, take a minute to find out more, and stay ahead of the scammers.
 There is also some very useful information available from The Pensions Regulator.

 Give us a call on 0345 640 1000 or +44 178 644 8844 if you’re calling from abroad.
 We can’t give you advice or make your decision for you, but we’ll be happy to help you understand your plan and talk you through all your available options and their possible implications.

-Alternatively, speak with a financial adviser - if you don’t have one, you can get details of financial advisers from pru.co.uk and selecting ‘contact a financial adviser’.
-You may be charged for their service.
+Alternatively, speak with a financial adviser - if you don’t have one, you can get details of financial advisers at pru.co.uk.